Isaac12x/webINIT/README.md

 The sublime snippet must be added inside sublime by: Sublime>Preferences>BrowsePackages>User>Copy here.
 If the User folder doesn't exist, create it and copy the snippet there.

-If the User folder doesn't exist, create it ASAP, then copy the snippet there.

 #Happy coding :)